 From time to time, in respect of an investment held on behalf of clients, Longview may engage with an activist investor on a particular issuer.
 This may increase the chances of receiving inside information.
-The Research team must be alert to this risk; for example, that inside information might be received in error during a conversation with an activist.
+The Research team must be alert to this risk; for example, that inside information might be received in error during a conversation with an activist (e.g., an inadvertent disclosure of trading or voting intentions).